Persoonia katerae

-Persoonia katerae is a plant in the family Proteaceae and is endemic to a small area on the coast of New South Wales.
+Persoonia katerae is a species of plant in the family Proteaceae that is endemic to a small area on the coast of New South Wales, Australia.
 It is an erect shrub to small tree with smooth bark on the branches, narrow elliptic to lance-shaped leaves with the narrower end towards the base, and yellow flowers in groups of six to twenty-two on a rachis 30–160 mm long.

 Description

 Persoonia katerae is an erect shrub to small tree that typically grows to a height of about 2.5–9 m and has finely fissured bark near the base, smooth bark above.
 Its young branchlets are covered with greyish hairs.
 The leaves are narrow elliptical to lance-shaped with the narrower end towards the base, 60–170 mm long and 8–22 mm wide, sometimes with a few hairs mainly on the edges.
 The flowers are arranged in groups of six to twenty-two along a rachis 30–160 mm long that grows into a leafy shoot after flowering.
 Each flower is on a pedicel about 35 mm long and the tepals are yellow, 9–12 mm long and hairy on the outside.
 Flowering occurs from January to February and the fruit is a green drupe, sometimes suffused with purple.